pradojrr/fsae-pmsm-foc-drive/README.md

 The inner current-control loop operates in the rotating **d-q reference frame**.

-The controller includes feedforward compensation for the main coupling terms.
+The controller includes feedforward compensation for the main cross-coupling and back-EMF terms.

-### d-axis
+## d-axis

 The d-axis voltage command includes the q-axis cross-coupling term: